salsify/avromatic/README.md

 non-null member type.
 This feature is experimental because Virtus attributes may attempt to coerce between types too aggressively.

+For now, if a union contains [nested models](#nested-models) then it is recommended that you assign model instances.

+Some combination of the ordering of member types in the union and relying on model validation may be required so that the correct member is selected, especially when deserializing from Avro.

 In the future, the type coercion used in the gem will be replaced to better support the union use case.

-For now, if a union contains nested models then it is recommended that you assign instances

 #### Nested Models